ghc-proposals/ghc-proposals/proposal-source-plugins.rst

 The proposal does not change the language itself and should only affect users who choose to use tools that are developed using compiler plugins.
 No existing functionality is changed.

 Development and maintenance is cheap.
-The proposal only requres a few changes in the compiler.
+The proposal only requires a few changes in the compiler.
 In fact I have an implementation for the basic version of this: `https://phabricator.haskell.org/D4342`.

 Currently using plugins forces GHC to recompile every module when plugins are used.
 While this is not solved it limits the usability of the source plugins as well.
 For more information see the `ticket <https://ghc.haskell.org/trac/ghc/ticket/7414>` about that issue.